Arowana (ARW) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Arowana Historical Price

-According to the latest data gathered on Arowana live price page, the current price of Arowana is 0.04081USD.
+According to the latest data gathered on Arowana live price page, the current price of Arowana is 0.04101USD.
 The circulating supply of Arowana(ARW) is

 In the past 24 hours, Arowana has shown a price movement of